How to create a prospecting plan in 4 steps

 5. Temporal

-Global Example: Putting a Complete SMART Goal into Practice
+Overall Example: Implementing a Complete SMART Goal

 • Specific : Identify and contact 40 new companies in the cybersecurity sector.